 After you've wooed your special someone with one of the best date ideas in Boston, it's time to follow up with a romantic meal.
 With intimate surroundings, quiet nooks, excellent service, and swoon-worthy cuisine, these romantic Boston restaurants are sure to make an impression.
 For an all out romantic occasion, get a room at one of the best hotels in Boston and follow up with one of the best brunches in Boston in the morning.
 Or you can wind down with a nightcap at one of the best cocktail bars or best wine bars in Boston.

-RECOMMENDED: The best restaurants in Boston
+RECOMMENDED: Full guide to the best restaurants in Boston

-Best romantic restaurants in Boston
+Most romantic restaurants in Boston

 Brick walls and candlelight keep the mood cozy at this rustic Italian retreat run by chef Michael Pagliarini and his wife Pamela Ralston.
 Savor one of the killer handmade pastas, such as pappardelle with wild boar or spaghetti alle vongole, and end the night on a sweet note with the sumptuous chocolate terrine.

 If money is no object, treat yourselves to a multi-course or customized chef’s tasting menu at this Relais & Chateaux fine-dining establishment, which takes its name from the Côte d’Azur town near the Italian border.
 The plush details—from French linens to Austrian crystal—and attentive service will make you feel utterly pampered.
 Local culinary luminary Barbara Lynch’s French-Italian cuisine features luxe ingredients such as sea urchin and black truffle.